 - Cut a circular piece of parchment paper just slightly larger that the top of your pudding basin, and a circular piece of kitchen foil that overlaps 1-2 inches over the basin.[some pudding bowls such as plastic ones may have a clip top lid so if its suitable for cooking use the lid instead of the parchment and foil]

-- Give it all a good mix so its thoroughly combined.
+- Give it all a good mix so it's thoroughly combined.

 - Place the parchment circle over the top of the pudding basin [not directly on the pudding] and lay the kitchen foil over the paper.
 Scrunch the edges of the foil tightly under the rim of the pudding basin.